Generic Name: insulin glulisine (IN su lin GLOO lis een)

 Keep Apidra in its original container protected from heat and light.
 Do not draw insulin from a vial into a syringe until you are ready to give an injection.
 Do not freeze insulin or store it near the cooling element in a refrigerator.
 Throw away any insulin that has been frozen.

 Refrigerate and use until expiration date; or

-Store at cool room temperature (below 77 degrees F or 25 degrees C) and use within 28 days.
+Store at cool room temperature (below 77 degrees F) and use within 28 days.